acroucher/PyTOUGH/doc/source/mulformat.rst

 TOUGH2 grids that follow other naming conventions, by means of a :ref:`block mapping <sec:mulgrid:blockmappings>` dictionary.

-The block naming convention 3 was not supported by the original MULgraph geometry file format, and produces block names which do not conform to the TOUGH2 block naming requirements (having numbers in the last two characters).
+Block naming convention 3 was not supported by the original MULgraph geometry file format, and produces block names which do not conform to the TOUGH2 block naming requirements (having numbers in the last two characters).
 It can be used to produce grids for other simulators such as Waiwera which do not have these requirements.
 An alternative tool for creating such grids is the `Layermesh
 <https://github.com/acroucher/layermesh>`_ library.

 .. container::